 NEED MORE HELP?

-I decided that I want to talk to you!!!
-So I’m hosting a special webinar (that’s totally free) where I’m going to talk about the process and myths of going gluten-free as well as how I (and my clients) have gotten to a place of feeling like the lifestyle and diet are a piece of gluten-free cake.
-If you’ve been GF for less than 2 years, are still struggling to “stay on the wagon,” or haven’t even started going GF yet… this is for you.
+I’m hosting a special webinar (that’s totally free) where I’m going to talk about the process how to simplify going gluten-free as well as how I (and my clients) have gotten to a place where the lifestyle and diet are a piece of gluten-free cake.

-Think of it like you and I sit down for a cup or tea (or coffee)… you can pick my brain, ask me your burning questions and I’m going to dish on what’s worked for me and my clients.
+Think of it like you and I sit down for a cup of tea (or coffee)… let’s talk.
 Plus I’ll have a special surprise for you at the end!
 BUT please be aware that I will not record this event so if you miss it, then you’ve missed out.